dstkeehan/dstkeehan.github.io/teaching.md

 title: Teaching
 ---

-### ENGSCI 355; Semester 2, 2022
-#### Simulation Modelling for Process Design
+### Simulation Modelling for Process Design ([ENGSCI 355](https://courseoutline.auckland.ac.nz/dco/course/ENGSCI/355/1225]))

-Assisting ~70 students and running laboratories for an undergraduate course involving modelling and analysis with JaamSim and R.
+I run laboratories for the course, which involves assisting around seventy students with the modelling, simulation, and statistical analysis of complex queuing systems using Java and R.